 5. We, humans, are deeply passionate beings.
 We tend to conclude things which are not noticeably clear to us, we connect dots of things which are linked with each other, but it is rarely the case.
 We are always so concerned about the health and progress of our disabled child that, every little thing he does, we think that it is a sign of progress.
 We need to learn to be more analytical and have control over our excitement.
 Rather than concluding, we should talk to the kid’s carers as they will be able to provide more in-depth analysis as their knowledge regarding kids with a special need is far greater than us.

 6. Never consider yourself an expert in everything, as it is not normal.
 Instead, it is always smart to take advice and help from true experts whenever necessary.
+Narayan Seva Sansthan is a non-government organisation that houses a team of experts who take care of all the needs of the kids with special needs.
 They can give valuable parenting tips and calm your mind.
 Share your feelings with the ones close to you, never hold up feelings as it never has any positive outcome.

 7. Raising a disabled child is a very tough job.
 He needs constant attention and care.
 It is not a one-person job.
 So do not try to do it by yourself, thus increasing the burden on yourself, and ultimately, your child suffers.
 Talk to people, say what is bothering you, share your troubles.